-Baby is a product of his life experiences, how is his art a product of that?
+Baby is a product of their life experiences, how is their art a product of that?
 For instance, if Baby draws a doggy, but has never actually “petted a doggy,” is that distance between artist and subject represented?

-Your unique perspective means you have access to Baby‘s entire body of work, known as his oeuvre.
+Your unique perspective means you have access to Baby‘s entire body of work, known as their oeuvre.
 There are masterpieces and there are works which are simply a stepping stone to something greater.
-Where does this newest work fall as part of his oeuvre?
+Where does this newest work fall as part of their oeuvre?